phyletica/ecoevolity/docs-source/source/phycoeval/background.rst

     Island fragmentation causing multifurcating, shared divergences.

-In addition to causing a shared divergence across the tree, this also causes multifurcations (a lineage diverging into three or more descendants).
 Similarly, when an infected individual spreads a pathogen to two or more others at a social gathering, this will create a multifurcating divergence in the transmission tree.